wix-incubator/wix-code-docs/wix-events-v2/wix-events-v2/guides/Introduction.md

 - **Guest list**: A summary of all guests who have been invited to the event.
 - **Organizer**: The person or entity responsible for planning and hosting the event.
 - **Event Dashboard**: Control center, which allows you to manage their site events settings and features.
-- **Checkout form**: the final step in the ticket purchasing process where the customer fills in personal info, reads policies, and pays.
+- **Checkout form**: The final step in the ticket purchasing process where the customer fills in personal info, reads policies, and pays.